cavidparker/convert-TFLite-for-android-/README.md

 --change_concat_input_ranges=false \
 --allow_custom_ops

+# Note : For a floating point model, run this from the tensorflow/ directory :

 ## step 3 : Run this code into tensorflow: /home/cavid/tensorflow ( here is my path) :
 ### - change the input_file and output_file localion